MardaOneli/WaBot/README.md

 # WaBot
-WhatsApp Bot with Piring Code and QR Code
+WhatsApp Bot with Pairing Code and QR Code